Support your registrar

 Supporting your registrar’s wellbeing

-It’s appropriate for a supervisor to take an interest in and monitor the wellbeing of their registrar.
+It is appropriate for a supervisor to take an interest in and monitor the wellbeing of their registrar.
 The transition from hospital to general practice work can be stressful.
 For many registrars this is the first time they have had significant responsibility for patient care.
 Studies show that the highest levels of emotional distress in a doctor’s life occur early in their careers.
 Registrars value the supervisor’s experience and sage advice about the professional and ethical challenges of working as a GP and being a doctor in the community.

 Registrars can lack influence in the general practice environment and about specific decisions that impact on them.
 You should check that your registrar is being treated equitably in the apportioning of in-hours and out-of-hours work.
-For example, they should not do any more out-of-hours than is expected of other GPs in your practice.
+For example, they should not do any more out-of-hours than is expected of other GPs in your training site.
 You may need to advocate for the registrar to ensure that they have sufficient teaching time and clinical exposure to meet their educational needs.

 Supporting a registrar who isn’t progressing as expected